xero0001/xero0001.github.io/navigator/index.md

 ---

-# Just wishlist
+# Wishlist

+- Analysis
+- Basic Measure Theory

+---

+# What not to Learn Deeply

-- 실해석학
+- Measure Theory
-- 복소해석학
+- Probability Theory

 ---